vincentbernat/thass0.github.io/_posts/2023-10-31-parsing-expressions-by-recursive-descent-in-haskell.md

 <br />

-[^1]: If you want, it's even easier than what I present in this post.
-For example, you could use some special functions from the [parser-combinators](https://hackage.haskell.org/package/parser-combinators-1.3.0/docs/Control-Monad-Combinators-Expr.html) library.

-[^2]: I used [Quiver](https://q.uiver.app/) to create the diagrams.
+[^1]: I used [Quiver](https://q.uiver.app/) to create the diagrams.
 It has an option to embed diagrams as Iframes, but I decided not to, because I like how reliable and simple plain images are.

-[^3]: The curly braces denote zero or more repititons of what's inside them.
+[^2]: The curly braces denote zero or more repititons of what's inside them.
 A character in quotes refers to that literal character.
 The `num` production rule/token is not included in the grammar.
 It refers to a numeric literal.